akoskm/akoskm.com/cmiu8xsw1000302l81outd1bg.md

 Modern bundlers like Vite perform static analysis on your code before transformation.
 When they encounter an import statement, they need to understand:

-1. Is this a type import that can be ignored?
+- Is this a type import that can be ignored?
-2. Does this module need to be bundled?
+- Does this module need to be bundled?
-3. What are the export conditions for this package?
+- What are the export conditions for this package?

-With `import type { ... }`, the bundler receives a clear signal: "This entire import is type-only, skip it."
 With `import { type ... }`, the bundler sees a value import and may attempt to analyze the module, even if the specific named export is type-only.

 For packages like `next-auth` that use conditional exports (like `"./adapters"`), this analysis can fail when the bundler can't determine the correct export condition for the build target.